A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 1. Optimize your service and product descriptions.

-Here’s a peek at the descriptions for Oneupweb services within Google Business Profile:
+Here’s a peek at the descriptions for Oneupweb services; see if you can spot the service keywords we included:

 Google My Business service descriptions from Oneupweb